For BJP, Covid is where Bharat Jodo Yatra is: Rahul Gandhi | Politics

 ''Now, (the Union) health minister is writing me letter that Covid has come back, stop the yatra.
 In the rest of India, BJP can hold as many public meetings as they want, but where Bharat Jodo Yatra is going on, there is Corona and Covid,'' Gandhi said addressing a public meeting here Friday evening.

+Senior Congress leader Jairam Ramesh, addressing a news conference here earlier in the day, accused the government of orchestrating the ''Covid drama'' to defame and derail the Bharat Jodo Yatra and said his party would follow any protocol based on scientific advice that would be uniformly implemented.

+Earlier this week, Union Health Minister Mansukh Mandaviya wrote to Gandhi requesting him to consider suspending the march if Covid protocols could not be followed.

-Targeting the BJP, he said a select few are spreading hate and they want farmers and the youth to have fear in their hearts so they can convert it into hatred.
+Addressing the gathering here, Gandhi lashed out at the BJP and said a select few are spreading hate and they want farmers and the youth to have fear in their hearts so they can convert it into hatred.

 ''But India's common people including farmers and the youth are speaking the language of love, walking together and moving hand-in-hand,'' he said.

+The previous UPA government's policies were pro-people and pro-poor, but the BJP dispensation's polices such as demonetisation and ''wrong GST'' spread fear, he said.

-He said the Bharat Jodo Yatra is against unemployment, inflation, and fear and hatred.
+The Bharat Jodo Yatra is against unemployment, inflation, and fear and hatred, he said.

+The Kanyakumari-to-Kashmir yatra, a mass contact initiative of the Congress which started on September 7, has so far covered Tamil Nadu, Kerala, Andhra Pradesh, Karnataka, Telangana, Maharashtra, Madhya Pradesh and Rajasthan and is currently passing through Haryana.

+Gandhi referred to Prime Minister Narendra Modi's slogan of ''Congress-mukt Bharat'' in the run-up to the 2014 and 2019 parliamentary polls, and said, ''Congress is not an organisation, not a political outfit, but a way of thinking and a way of living.
+On one hand is RSS and BJP and on the other hand Congress party.
+These are two ways of thinking and living.'' ''BJP and RSS nafrat ki bazaar, Congress mohabbat ki dukan ussi nafrat ke bazaar mein,'' Gandhi said, reiterating that he is ''opening a shop of love in the market of hate''.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)